Avneesh-b7/food-del-platform/PROMPTS.md

 -- log all relevant items to make is easier to troubleshoot errors -- ensure production grade code quality
--- add a usage guideline (not more than 2 lines on the top) -- give an example of what does the input to the function look like and what does the output look like (show format using dummy values)
+-- add a usage guideline (not more than 2 lines on the top) -- give an example of what does the input to the function looks like and what does the output looks like (show format using dummy values)
 -- do not export functions